unchainedshop/unchained/docs/source/advanced-config/bulk-import.md

 ---
-title: 'PIM Connector Framework'
+title: 'Bulk Import API'
-description: Import Data from any PIM
+description: Import Data from PIM / ERP
 ---

 We have created a special API to upload large amounts of data, for example from a PIM or ERP system, to the Unchained Engine.